worldmaking/datt3074/index.md

   - Presenting your works in progress and final project, and explaining the development processes.

 *These grading percentages have been adjusted in response to student feedback in 2024.*

+### Online course notes

+Please note that the online course notes below on this website are subject to change.
+Feedback from students in 2024 (the first time the course ran) included requests for reducing the quantity of material in order to have more lab development time, so I will be adjusting the material accordingly as we go.

 [Back to top](#top)